TheSilvered/nest/docs/c_abi/c_abi-format.md

 # `format.h`

+The header containing the function for creating and printing formatted strings.

 !!!warning
     Any funtion that uses a format string will fail to write if an invalid placeholder is found.